Working 30 Hours/Week to Transform Themselves and the Community.

 Changing Voices is a family.
 A safe space for discovery and growth.

-CV participants progress through a formal curriculum that prepares them for employment or education after Storycatchers.
+CV ensemble members progress through an arts curriculum that prepares them for further employment or education after Storycatchers.
 With the aid of a full-time Licensed Clinical Social Worker and trained staff, they use the process of creating musical theatre to confront past traumas and be empowered to move forward in a positive direction.

 - Stage presence and performance.